+Introduction

-Introduction A DAG 3.7T card can be installed in any free PCI slot.
+A DAG 3.7T card can be installed in any free PCI slot.
 It is 5V tolerant and operates only in 32-bit 33MHz PCI mode.

 If you install the card into a slot that is rated for higher speeds it will cause the bus to automatically change to 33MHz.
 This will also affect any other devices which may be sharing the bus.

 You can run multiple DAG 3.7T cards on one bus.
 By default, the DAG driver supports up to four DAG cards in one system.

-DAG Device Driver The DAG device driver must be installed before you install the DAG card itself.
+DAG Device Driver

+The DAG device driver must be installed before you install the DAG card itself.

 If you have not already completed this please follow the instructions in EDM04-01 Linux FreeBSD Software Installation Guide or EDM 04-02 Windows Software Installation Guide as appropriate, which are included on the CD shipped with the DAG card.

+Inserting the DAG Card

+To insert the DAG card in the PC follow the steps described below:

+- Turn power to the computer OFF,

-Inserting the DAG Card To insert the DAG card in the PC follow the steps described below: Remove the PCI bus slot screw and cover. • Insert DAG card into PCI-e bus slot ensuring that it is firmly seated in the slot, • Check the free end of the card fits securely into the card-end bracket that supports the weight of the card, • Secure the card with the bus slot screw, Connect the extra power connector located on the top edge of the card.
-Note: Ensure you do this before powering up the computer.
-Failure to do so may cause damage to the card.
+- Remove the PCI bus slot screw and cover,

+- Insert DAG card into PCI bus slot ensuring that it is firmly seated in the slot,

+- Check the free end of the card fits securely into the card-end bracket that supports the weight of the card,

+- Secure the card with the bus slot screw,

-• Turn power to the computer ON.
+- Turn power to the computer ON.